Arkansas: Civil War and Reconstruction

-Arkansas held a very important position for the Rebels, maintaining control of the Mississippi River and surrounding Southern states.
+Arkansas held a very important position for the Rebels, as it controlled the Mississippi River and the surrounding Southern states.
 The bloody Battle of Wilson's Creek just across the border in Missouri shocked many Arkansans who thought the war would be a quick and decisive Southern victory.
 Battles early in the war took place in northwest Arkansas, including the Battle of Cane Hill, Battle of Pea Ridge, and Battle of Prairie Grove.
 Union general Samuel Curtis swept across the state to Helena in the Delta in 1862.
 Little Rock was captured the following year.
-The government shifted the state Confederate capital to Hot Springs, and then again to Washington from 1863 to 1865, for the remainder of the war.
+The government shifted the state Confederate capital from Hot Springs to Washington from 1863 to 1865, for the remainder of the war.
 Throughout the state, guerrilla warfare ravaged the countryside and destroyed cities.
 Passion for the Confederate cause waned after implementation of programs such as the draft, high taxes, and martial law.

 Under the Military Reconstruction Act, Congress declared Arkansas restored to the Union in June 1868, after the Legislature accepted the 14th Amendment.
-The Republican-controlled reconstruction legislature established universal male suffrage (though temporarily disfranchising former Confederate Army officers, who were all Democrats), a public education system for blacks and whites, and passed general issues to improve the state and help more of the population.
-The State soon came under control of the Radical Republicans and Unionists, and led by Governor Powell Clayton, they presided over a time of great upheaval as Confederate sympathizers and the Ku Klux Klan fought the new developments, particularly voting rights for African Americans.
+Republican-dominated Reconstruction legislatures expanded civil rights by establishing the South's first comprehensive state-supported public education systems and by establishing universal male suffrage, regardless of race.
+These conventions and governments, which temporarily disenfranchised former Confederate officials, enacted these reforms.
+The State soon came under the control of the Radical Republicans and Unionists, and, led by Governor Powell Clayton, they presided over a time of great upheaval as Confederate sympathizers and the Ku Klux Klan fought the new developments, particularly voting rights for African Americans.